wp-plugins/affiget-mini-for-amazon/README.txt

 	* A metabox to select rating stars.
 	* A metabox with pricing details.
 	* A metabox with a call-to-action (i.e. an image which will represent a link to Amazon product page).
+	* A metabox to select which review elements will be displayed to your visitors and in what order.

-= A welcoming design without effort =
+= Effective design without effort =

 On the front side, as well as in the RSS feed, the reviews created by AffiGet will show up alongside your regular posts.